warbe-maker/VBA-Component-Management/README.md

 ### Enabling the _Export_ service
 The _Export_ service is performed whenever the Workbook is saved from within the configured [_CompManServiced_ folder](#compmans-default-files-and-folders-environment) and all the [preconditions](#enabling-the-services-serviced-or-not-serviced) are met.
-1. Download and import the _[mCompManClient.bas][3]_ which serves as the link to the CompMan services.
+1. From the Common Components folder import the _mCompManClient.bas_ which serves as the link to the CompMan services.
 2. Into the Workbook module copy the following:
 ```vb
 Private Sub Workbook_BeforeSave(ByVal SaveAsUI As Boolean, Cancel As Boolean)